nye17/javelin/README.rst

 or photometric light curves
 (`Zu et al. 2013b <http://arxiv.org/abs/1310.6774>`_).

-.. role:: red

-:red:`The new release featuring photometric capabilities hasn't come out yet in the download tab, but only available in the bleeding-edge mercurial version.
+**The new release featuring photometric capabilities hasn't come out yet in the download tab, but only available in the bleeding-edge mercurial version.
-Please send an email to ``yingzu AT astronomy.ohio-state.edu`` for a tar ball of the new version.`
+Please send an email to ``yingzu AT astronomy.ohio-state.edu`` for a tar ball of the new version.**

 Install JAVELIN
 ===============